solvialab/infragate-landing/docs/features.md

 - **Guided deployment form** — OCI Resource Manager schema with dynamic dropdowns for compartment, VCN, subnet, shapes, images, and existing clusters
 - **Conditional OKE creation** — create a new OKE cluster with VCN, subnets, and security lists, or deploy into an existing cluster
-- **Bring your own identity** — deploy bundled Keycloak or connect to an existing OIDC provider (Keycloak, Azure Ae, Okta, Google Workspace)
+- **Bring your own identity** — deploy bundled Keycloak or connect to an existing OIDC provider (Keycloak, Azure AD, Okta, Google Workspace)
 - **OCI credential validation** — schema validates API key fingerprint format, requires private key PEM, and auto-injects tenancy/user OCID from Resource Manager context
 - **Auto-generated passwords** — database and Keycloak passwords auto-generated when not provided, with retrieval instructions in stack outputs
 - **Ingress-NGINX with OCI LB** — automatically deploys ingress controller with OCI flexible load balancer annotations